jhphillips1029/EngineeringToolbox/README.md

 [Here](https://www.anaconda.com/products/individual) is the download link for Anaconda from their website.
 Follow the instructions there for a successful download.

-*One note of importance: Anaconda will override the default Python libraries, so installing libraries with Anaconda is different than vanilla Python.
-Just search Google for 'conda install [package name]' for the install commands.*

 ##### This Repository

 EngineeringToolbox is now available through PyPI!
 Use the command below to install it!